Skip to main content Resource Conservation District Project TrackerRCD Project Tracker

 Wildlife Habitat Improvement Invertebrate (Insect, Crustacean) Habitat Restoration

-The RCD of Monterey County will conduct several projects to support monarch butterfly and pollinator habitat in Monterey County including.
-We will support small-scale organic farmers with expanding and maintaining pollinator hedgerows.
-We will form new collaborations with at least four public entities (e.g., cities, schools, special districts) to create pollinator demonstration garden.
-Partnering with the City of Pacific Grove, we will assist with implementing a habitat management plan for the Monarch Butterfly Sanctuary and other city property.
-We will also continue to lead our regional working group, the Monterey Regional Monarch Alliance.
+The RCD of Monterey County is conducting several projects to support monarch butterfly and pollinator habitat in Monterey County.
+We are supporting five small-scale organic farmers with expanding and maintaining pollinator hedgerows.
+We have formed collaborations in the cities of Marina, Seaside, Salinas, and Gonzales to create pollinator demonstration gardens.
+In partnership with the City of Pacific Grove and multiple stakeholders, we intend to develop a habitat management plan for the Monarch Butterfly Sanctuary and George Washington Park.
+We are also working to further goals of our regional working group, the Monterey Regional Monarch Alliance.

 Project Themes